 - According to BC Drug and Poison Information Centre (DPIC), over 26,000 unintentional and intentional poisonings are reported to the BC Poison Control Centre each year.

-- There is an average of 1,390 unintentional poisonings in BC that require hospitalization annually.
-This equates to an average of 7,733 days in hospital annually.
+- There is an average of 1,590 unintentional poisonings in BC that require hospitalization annually.
+This equates to an average of 9,441 days in hospital annually. (ref, Discharge Abstract Database, Ministry of Health, average data 2012/13 to 2016/17)

-- There is an average of 360 unintentional poisoning deaths in BC annually.
+- There is an average of 689 unintentional poisoning deaths in BC annually (average from 2014-2017, BC Vital Statistics).

-- The age group with the highest number of poisoning hospitalizations is those aged 40-59 years.
+- The age groups with the highest number of poisoning hospitalizations are those aged 20-34 years and 45-64 years.

 - According to the report, Poisonings in British Columbia, 2000-2005 (Han et al., 2009), each day in BC: